nexiality/documentation/release/nexial-core-v4.3.changelog.md

   command to assert that the `SELECT` element denoted by `locator` contains the specified `OPTION` list.
 - [`assertSelectOptionsAbsent(locator,options)`](../commands/web/assertSelectOptionsAbsent(locator,options)): **NEW**
   command to assert that the `SELECT` element denoted by `locator` DOES NOT contain the specified `OPTION` list.
+- [FIXED] reduce scrolling by checking if the target element is already visible within current page boundary

 ### [webmail commands](../commands/webmail)